 How do epilepsy drugs work?

-Anti-epileptic drugs do not cure epilepsy, they aim to control it.
-Some drugs work by calming overactive brain cells.
+Anti-Seizure Medications (ASMs) do not cure epilepsy, they aim to control it.
+Some medications work by calming overactive brain cells.
 Others lower the brain cells’ ability to send abnormal signals to each other.
-The drugs need to be taken regularly over time to build up in your system; they don’t work if taken only when you feel a seizure might come on.
+The medications need to be taken regularly over time to build up in your system; they don’t work if taken only when you feel a seizure might come on.

 How long do they take to work?

 Your medication needs to be built up slowly to the full dose, often over a number of weeks (titration).
 Epilepsy medication often needs time to work.
 If you had frequent seizures you may see an improvement soon, but if not you may need to wait longer to see if the medication is working.